Self-reporting vascular graft development.

-VascuSenS is a University of Glasgow research group developing innovative vascular sensing and therapy technology focused on implantable medical devices.
-This revolutionary technology will ultimately diagnose and treat clogged arteries before the blockage become symptomatic.
+Vascusens is a University of Glasgow research group developing innovative vascular sensing and therapy technology focused on implantable medical devices.
+This revolutionary technology will ultimately diagnose and treat clogged arteries before the blockage becomes symptomatic.

-Developed in collaboration with the University of Edinburgh, the platform technology functions by detecting both the quantity and quality of blockages that impact blood flow.
-The flexible design allows the sensor and telemetry to be integrated into a number of different iterations including stents and vascular grafts.
+Developed in collaboration between Dr John Mercer (University of Glasgow) and Dr Steven Neale (University of Edinburgh), the platform technology functions by detecting both the quantity and quality of blockages that impact blood flow.
+The flexible design allows the sensor and telemetry to be integrated into a number of different iterations including stents and vascular grafts (figure 1).
 The sensor and implantable telemetry device collects impedimetric data from inside the body and relays it to the outside world for cloud based processing.
 The data is then formatted and processed to provide a visualization of inside the vessel.
-The clinically useful data is then relayed to an iOS/Android app developed by the group for both patient and clinician.
+The clinically useful data is then relayed to an ios/android app developed by the group for both patient and clinician.

-VascuSenS has received funding from a wide variety of sources as well as in-kind support from companies and organisations, including Wellcome, the Medical Research Council (MRC), the British Heart Foundation (BHF) and the Chief Scientist Office (CSO),(Funding opportunities).
-In 2020, the team signed a contract service for custom graft fabrication and regular supply of samples with Zeus Inc. Additionally, they developed contract services for custom miniaturised PCB and encapsulation processes.
+VascuSens has received funding from a wide variety of sources as well as in-kind support from companies and organisations, including the Wellcome Trust, the Medical Research Council (MRC), the British Heart Foundation (BHF) and the Chief Scientist Office (CSO) (funding opportunities).
+In 2020, the team signed a contract service for custom graft fabrication and regular supply of samples with Zeus Inc. Additionally, they developed contract services for custom miniaturised pcb and encapsulation processes.
 The team behind VascuSens have formed successful collaborations with industrial partners to assist with sensor encapsulation and assess the suitability for secondary processing of implants.
-Through their successful engagement with healthcare and industrial partners, VascuSenS have also secured a contract service for sensor array design and fabrication, and received clinical and expert regulatory advice along the way (Stage 3, Concept of Progression).
+Through their successful engagement with healthcare and commercial organisations, VascuSens have also secured a contract service for sensor array design and fabrication, and received clinical and expert regulatory advice along the way (stage 3, concept of progression).
 The group is currently completing preclinical trials and a full health economic assessment (FHEA) that is due to report about the economic viability of these devices in July 2022.

-The project was recognised by the Institute of Engineering and Technology (IET), gaining its lead PhD student Daniel Hoare the Outstanding Researcher of the Year award and first prize of £10,000 for his work on our self-reporting cardiovascular devices.
-As part of this project, Daniel has also secured a Graham Wilson Travel Scholarship, and The Royal Society of Edinburgh JM Lessells Scholarship in 2020.
+The project was recognised by the Institute of Engineering and Technology (IET), gaining its lead PhD student Daniel Hoare the outstanding researcher of the year award and first prize of £10,000 for his work on our self-reporting cardiovascular devices.
+As part of this project, Daniel has also secured a Graham Wilson travel scholarship, and the Royal Society of Edinburgh Jim Lessells scholarship in 2020.